-- meet UNBC admission requirements - submit official transcript(s) from degree or diploma program - provide evidence of active and continuing registration as a nurse in British Columbia.
-Annual documentation of current, practicing BCCNM licensure is required while enrolled in the program.
+- meet UNBC admission requirements - submit official transcript(s) from degree or diploma program - provide evidence of active practicing registration as a nurse in the jurisdiction in which the student resides for the duration of enrollment without conditions or limitations on the license.
+Annual submission of documentation of current licensure is required while enrolled in the program.